scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 List("Badness").raiseError[ErrorsOr, Int]
 ```

-Finally, there are a variety of helper methods
+Finally, there are helper methods
 to create instances of `Validated` from different sources.
 We can create them from `Exceptions`,
 as well as instances of `Try`, `Either`, and `Option`: